-Until proven conclusively (that no adverse affect occur) the RSPCA should give an undertaking not to use charitable donations to repeat these deplorable operations.
+Until proven conclusively (that no adverse effect occur) the RSPCA should give an undertaking not to use charitable donations to repeat these deplorable operations.
 It is the general public that will initially make the difference.
-Therefore I urge you to e mail or write to
+Therefore, I urge you to email or write to

-If you want to know when you should spay and neuter your dog, see the full article athttp://www.doglistener.co.uk/neutering/spaying_neutering.shtml
+If you want to know when or if you should spay and neuter your dog, see the full article at shttp://www.doglistener.co.uk/neutering/spaying_neutering.shtml

-I have also written and in-depth article about what the the pros and cons of neutering plus experts warnings. http://www.doglistener.co.uk/neutering/neutering_definitive.shtml
+I have also written an in-depth article about what the pros and cons of neutering plus experts warnings. http://www.doglistener.co.uk/neutering/neutering_definitive.shtml

 Chairman of PAACT

 I am starting a list of those welfare and dog organisations that neuter at around six months or after please see below: